Ara Gregorian - Artistic Director, violin and viola

 First-prize winner of the 2003 Washington International Competition, Bowlin’s performances have brought him across North America, Europe and Asia.
 He is a founding member of the highly acclaimed International Contemporary Ensemble (ICE), a member of the Oberlin Trio and a former member of Da Capo Chamber Players.
 He has toured with Musicians from Marlboro, performed as guest concertmaster of the Toronto Symphony Orchestra and serves as Artistic Director of Chamber Music Quad-Cities.
 Bowlin has recorded for the Arsis, New Focus, Naxos and Mode labels and is on the violin faculty at the Oberlin Conservatory of Music.

-Winner of the Naumburg International Competition, Carr has appeared as soloist with orchestras worldwide including the Royal Concertgebouw, the Royal Philharmonic and the BBC Symphony, as well as with the major orchestras of Chicago, Los Angeles, Washington, Philadelphia and Montreal.
-He was a member of the Golub-Kaplan-Carr trio for twenty years, has performed with the Guarneri and Emerson quartets, and has appeared at the Chamber Music Society of Lincoln Center.
-Carr is on the cello faculty at Stony Brook University in New York.
+Winner of the Naumburg International Competition, Carr has appeared as soloist with orchestras worldwide including the Royal Concertgebouw, Royal Philharmonic Orchestra, Chicago Symphony and the Philadelphia Orchestra.
+He was a member of the Golub-Kaplan-Carr trio, has performed with the Guarneri and Emerson quartets, and has appeared at the Chamber Music Society of Lincoln Center.
+Carr is on the cello faculty at Stony Brook University.

 A member of the Belcea Quartet, Chorzelski performs regularly on the world’s most prestigious stages, including those in London, Vienna, Amsterdam, Paris and New York.
 He conducted Ittai Shapira’s Violin Concerto “Concierto Latino” with the London Serenata Orchestra, which was released by Champs Records in May 2011, and recently recorded a recital disc with pianist Katya Apekisheva.
 Chorzelski is a viola professor at London’s Guildhall School of Music and Drama.